addis-ale/hirecards/XRAY_TALENT_SCRAPING_GUIDE.md

   // This would require LinkedIn authentication
   // and may violate their Terms of Service
   // Consider using LinkedIn's official API instead

+  throw new Error(
-  throw new Error('Direct LinkedIn profile scraping not recommended.
-Use LinkedIn API.');
+    "Direct LinkedIn profile scraping not recommended.
+Use LinkedIn API."
+  );
 }
 ```